Coaches and Coaching

 FA Education provides a comprehensive approach to developing coaches from grassroots to elite level.

-From there you can progress to The FA Level 2 and Level 3 (UEFA B).
-Beyond that, The FA Level 4 (UEFA A) and The FA Level 5 (UEFA Pro) are suitable for elite level coaches.
+From there you can progress to UEFA B and UEFA C. Beyond that, UEFA A and UEFA Pro are suitable for elite level coaches.

-- In date Disclosure and Barring Service check – this is carried out by Northumberland FA and usually paid for by your club.
+- In date DS check – this is carried out and usually paid for by your club.
 It must be renewed every 3 years.

 When your qualifications lapse, you will not be allowed to coach until they have been renewed.
 Northumberland FA and your club receive online notification that these elements are about to go out of date, giving you plenty of time to renew them.

 Being an FA licensed coach means you’ll also be immediately connected to a community linked by a culture of lifelong learning and development.
 As well as regular CPD events there are lots of resources online including

 Please check out more detailed information about qualifications for coaches and other volunteers below:

 No. A lead coach must take charge of every session or match.
 The must have: